-A bank's profitability has an effect on its safety and soundness.
-Earnings may be retained by the bank, giving a boost to its capital buffer, or be used to deal with problematic loans, potentially making the bank more resilient in tough times.
-Losses, on the other hand, lessen a bank's ability to do those things.
+A bank's profitability affects its long-term survivability.
+Earnings may be retained by the bank, giving a boost to its capital cushion, or be used to deal with problematic loans, likely making the bank more resilient in tough times.
+Banks that are losing money, however, have less ability to do those things.

-One key measure of a bank's earnings is return on equity, calculated by dividing net income (profit, basically) by the total amount of equity.
-Bandera Bank's most recent annualized quarterly return on equity was 9.95 percent, above the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (profit, basically) by total equity, is one important measure of a bank's earnings.
+Bandera Bank's most recent annualized quarterly return on equity was 10.74 percent, above the national average of 8.10 percent.

-For the twelve months ended June 30, 2017, the bank earned net income of $325,000 on total equity of $6.6 million.
-The bank had an annualized return on average assets, or ROA, of 1.06 percent, above the 1 percent deemed satisfactory in accordance with industry standards, but below the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank recorded net income of $709,000 on total equity of $6.8 million.
+The bank experienced an annualized return on average assets, or ROA, of 1.10 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.